-1. A computer keyboard key usually located on the same key as the pause key that enables a user to break the computer from a pause or other halt state.
-To use the break either press the break key alone or press CTRL at the same time as the break key.
-For example, press the pause key to stop the computer as it boots, pressing it again, to break out of that pause.
+1. A computer keyboard key (shown right) that usually shares the same key as Pause.
+It enables a user to break the computer from a pause or other halted state.
+To use the break function, you may either press the break key alone, or press CTRL at the same time as the break key.
+For example, pressing the Pause key stops the computer as it boots, pressing it again, breaks out of that pause.

 Note: This key is not found on the Apple computer keyboards.

 2. A command line command used within Microsoft operating systems that enable or disables the ability to send breaks.
 See the break command page for further information.

 4. Break is also a Linux command.
 See the Linux break command page for more information.